 I am not sure how the wicked witch became such a popular Halloween character but she is.
 I have seen photographs from the Victorian to the 1960s each with its own spin on the look.
 My favorite witch era is the Victorian.
 A asked Lauren to wear her fabulously gothic Green Acres 1880s Bustle Dress for the photo.
-I then took inspired from this image on the left and added some black cat cutouts along the skirt.
+I then took inspiration from the above image and added some black cat cutouts along the skirt.
 Adding the cutouts was a very popular thing people did in the Victorian times to give a common dress a Halloween theme.
-The broom I made from branches lying around my yard (easy DIY project.)
+The broom I made from branches lying around my yard (easy DIY project).

-- Dress: Handmade by Lauren Stowell.
-Find Victorian dress patterns
+- Dress handmade by Lauren Stowell.
+Shop Victorian witch costumes.
+Find Victorian dress patterns here

-- Necklace: 1928 brand See similar Victorian jewelry
+- 1928 brand necklace.
+See similar Victorian jewelry here

 Shop more Victorian-era Halloween costumes.